A Pain-free Lancet with a Small Needle for Glucose ...

 Pain scale0123FrequencyPercentage5.40%35.14%43.24%16.22%Open in a separate window

-The chi-square goodness-of-fit test ( ) showed sufficient evidence at the 5% level of significance that the proportion of the pain scales comes from the claimed distribution with unequal frequencies; chi-square = 13.270 with p-value < 0.01.
+The chi-square goodness-of-fit test ( ) demonstrated substantial evidence at the 5% significance level, indicating the frequency distribution of pain scores deviates from expected distributions; chi-square = 13.270 with a p-value < 0.01.

 If you are looking for more details, kindly visit china cable molding machine.